Public Health MPH (Master’s)

 Program Goals and Curriculum

 The Master of Public Health program is ideal for individuals looking for a rewarding career promoting healthy individuals, families and communities by solving public health issues.

-To earn this master’s degree, complete 42 credits, as listed below: (Those enrolled prior to Fall 2022 will need to complete 42-43 credits to complete the degree)
+To earn this master’s degree, complete 42 credits, as listed below:

 - Required Courses - Core Public Health Knowledge (21 credits):

 - Organization and Management of Public Health Services

 - Introduction to Community-Based Participatory Research

 - Social and Behavioral Aspects of Public Health

 - Environmental Health